gwisk/gradguide/README.md

     recruiters and get the fee waivers then.

-4. I recommend just Googling each school/department's policy, and keeping it all in the grad sheet, so you can keep track of it all.
+4. I recommend just Googling each school/department's policy, and keeping it all in your spreadsheet, so you can keep track of it all.

 The Application
 ===============